sauravbose/resume/README.md

-The resume was last updated in December 2020.
+This resume was last updated in December 2020.

 ### Preview